-Figure 1(A) shows an overview of the "occurrence matrix," the number of folds and superfamilies occurring in the six soluble fold classes for each of the 20 genomes.
+Figure 1A shows an overview of the "occurrence matrix", the number of folds and superfamilies occurring in the six soluble fold classes for each of the 20 genomes.
 Each row represents a fold, each column a genome grouped by the traditional phylogenetic tree, and each cell represents the occurrence of a particular fold in a genome.
 The complete matrix is available in an interactive clickable form from the website.
 This represents the basic data from which all our fold pattern analysis is derived and provides an overall view of the structural classification used in this study.
-With this low-resolution diagram, although it is difficult to distinguish individual fold patterns, one can get a general sense of fold sharing among the 20 organisms.
+With this low-resolution diagram, although it is difficult to distinguish individual fold patterns, one can get a general sense of fold sharing among the twenty organisms.

-As expected, the mixed helix and sheet classes (α/β and $\alpha+\beta$) have the most universally present folds and superfamilies.
-The two eukaryotic genomes contain proportionately more all- α and all- β folds and superfamilies than the prokaryotic ones.
-As previously noted, the large majority of the small folds are present only in eukaryotes, many of them only in the metazoa worm.
+As expected, the mixed helix and sheet classes (alpha/beta and alpha+beta) have the most universally present folds and superfamilies.
+The two eukaryotic genomes contain proportionately more all-alpha and all-beta folds and superfamilies than the prokaryotic ones.
+As previously noted, the large majority of the Small folds are present only in eukaryotes, many of them only in the metazoa worm.